krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 **1. Gender imbalance (from actual population distributions):** Using census data for the 20-30 age range, London has about 5% more women than men, while the Bay Area has about 6% more men than women – 106 men per 100 women.
 (Background tidbit: the ratio at birth is ~105 boys per 100 girls, so even at birth it isn't equal.
 By adulthood ratios are mostly driven by migration and mortality; we just use the numbers from census data.)

-**2. Newcomer effects:** Cities don't just differ in raw numbers – they differ in *who* moves there.
+**2. Newcomer effects:** The *type* of people a city attracts matters too.
 The Bay Area attracts many high-achieving tech workers who are predominantly male.
 I model all these newcomers (both men and women) as averaging around the 90th percentile desirability with 70% of the typical spread – high-achieving but not as diverse as the general population.
 London's female surplus is probably more similar to the base population – possibly arising from higher female university attendance – so I model those newcomers as typical.

 <iframe src="/assets/gender-ratio-post/city_comparison_split.html?show=population" title="Population distributions: SF Bay vs London" loading="lazy" width="100%" height="500" frameborder="0" style="border: 1px solid #ddd; border-radius: 8px;" class="populations-widget"></iframe>